sourcegraph/about/handbook/engineering/web/index.md

 This helps us resurface older issues, create shared awareness for existing deficiencies among everyone on our team and ensures no-longer-applicable issues are closed.
 To manage the load for these triages, a triage may have a specific theme, like "debt" or "performance".

+### Code reviews

+The team follow's the [default code review guidelines](../code_reviews.md) with the following addition:

+1. If the author would like any of the requested reviewers to merge the PR after approval they add the label `merge-on-any-approve`
+1. If the author would like their PR to be merged once all of the requested reviewers have approved it they add the label `merge-on-all-approve`

 ## Team syncs

 The web team holds weekly syncs.